3lvia/core-github-actions-templates/README.md

 # Examples

 The files beginning with `example-` in the folder [.github/workflows](.github/workflows) are working examples of how to use these actions.
+Both of these examples require you to have added your system/application to the list in the [github-repositories-terraform](http://github.com/3lvia/github-repositories-terraform) repository.
+This is needed for the `Build` and `Deploy` actions to work correctly.

-You can also click on the 'Actions' tab on your repository and click 'New workflow' to get a selection of Elvia templates.
+You can also click on the **'Actions'** tab on your repository and click **'New workflow'** to get a selection of Elvia templates.
 Some values in these templates are placeholders and need to be replaced with your own values; anything resembling `<your xxx here>` should be replaced.
 See the [GitHub docs](https://docs.github.com/en/actions/learn-github-actions/using-starter-workflows#choosing-and-using-a-starter-workflow) for more detailed information.